Mizoram ASF outbreak: Over 3,050 pigs killed in fresh wave

-Guwahati: A fresh outbreak of African Swine Fever (ASF) in Mizoram has already claimed the lives of over 3,050 pigs across four of the state’s eleven districts since resurfacing last month, official sources confirmed on Saturday.
+Guwahati: A fresh outbreak of African Swine Fever (ASF) in Mizoram has already claimed the lives of over 3,050 pigs across four of the state’s eleven districts since resurfacing last month, an official confirmed on Saturday.

 According to an official of Mizoram’s Animal Husbandry and Veterinary Department (AHVD), it has declared 46 localities in Siaha, Lawngtlai, Lunglei, and Mamit districts of the state as ASF-infected zones.